quantumlib/Cirq/docs/google/best_practices.md

 heatmaps in the Cloud console page for the processor.
 Note that, since this data is only taken during calibration (e.g. at most daily), drifts and other concerns may affect the values significantly, so these metrics should only be used as a first approximation.
-There is no substitute for actually running on the device.
+There is no substitute for actually running characterizations on the device.
 *   Loschmidt echo:  Running a small circuit on a string of qubits and then applying the circuit's inverse can be used as a quick but effective way to